Pericarditis diagnosis

 Joao

-A medical student who is living with recurrent pericarditis gives us his take on diagnosis and treatment issues.
+A medical student who is living with recurrent pericarditis gives us his take on diagnosis and treatment.

 At your appointment